Friends of Music Hall offers Music Hall tours, speakers, and classroom presentations of this world-class historical landmark.

 Special pricing consideration is always extended to school groups.

 Arrange for a Speaker and presentation/virtual tour of Music Hall through the Friends of Music Hall office.
-Get more information or email musichalltour@friendsofmusichall.org.
+For more information, email musichalltour@friendsofmusichall.org.

 Friends of Music Hall Education Program

 Bring Music Hall to your classroom with these creative presentations with fun interactive hands-on activities about a National Historic Landmark.
-Beyond the Performance: Virtual Program The Videos and Lesson Plans included in this teaching package presented by the Friends of Music Hall celebrate Cincinnati Music Hall and those who had the vision, talent and skills to design and construct this beautiful, National Historic Landmark building.
-Three videos spotlight talented musicians who perform for the Cincinnati Symphony Orchestra, and the focus of the fourth video is the Mighty Wurlitzer organ.
-Curriculum: M, SS, VA, SEL A Look Inside Cincinnati’s Iconic Music Hall: A Student Field Trip Treat your students to an interactive learning experience inside Cincinnati’s historic Music Hall.
+A Look Inside Cincinnati’s Iconic Music Hall: A Student Field Trip Treat your students to an interactive learning experience inside Cincinnati’s historic Music Hall.
 They will learn about music, Cincinnati history, immigration, architecture and the women art carver’s movement all wrapped up in the magnificent package of Music Hall.
 Students will visit several unique spaces in Music Hall where they will participate in hands-on activities with trained tour guides.
 Curriculum: M, SS, VA, SELRecommended grades: 3-6

 Maximum audience: 60 for field trips